 How is cashback paid?

-With Electric Ireland, Energia and SSE Airtricity, the full cashback amount associated with the price plan is discounted from your first or second bill, depending on when you sign up.
+With Electric Ireland and Energia, the full cashback amount associated with the price plan is discounted from your first or second bill, depending on when you sign up.
 The credit will stay on your account until you use it in full.

 It’s slightly different with Bord Gáis Energy.
 You must log in to your account with the supplier and select the month in which you would like your account to be credited to get the cashback.